navpil/gupai/docs/Readme.md

 If a player completes a hand by the tile discarded by the previous player, only that player pays him.
 Players can agree that finishing the game by a discarded tile is forbidden.

+#### Blind game variation

-*Since the game relies mostly on luck, tiles can be put face down to introduce the guessing/memory element into the game.*
+Since the game relies mostly on luck, tiles can be put face down to introduce the guessing/memory element into the game.
+In this case any tile from the table can be picked up to form a pair.
+This is not a variation described anywhere.

 ### Small Mahjong (打小麻将)